Deck Staining12 min read

 UV ProtectionModerate to high (if UV blockers added)High (if quality paint)

 If you want a natural look and easier maintenance, staining is the better choice.
-For more details, see our guide on the benefits of deck staining.
+Painting offers more color options and a thicker protective layer, but it chips easier and is harder to maintain.
+For more details on exterior finishes, see our guide on exterior painting in Menlo Park.

 Best Practices for Long-Lasting Results

-2. Use a Stain Conditioner: On softwoods like cedar or pine, apply a pre-stain conditioner to prevent blotching.
+2. Use a Stain Conditioner: On softwoods like cedar or pine, apply a pre-stain conditioner to prevent blotching and even out absorption.

 Frequently Asked Questions